medialab/minet/docs/cli.md

 Retrieve metadata about Youtube comments using the API.

 positional arguments:
   column                                 This argument can either take the name of the column containing the video's id/url if a file is passed as an argument, or a single youtube video's id/url if there is no file file                                   CSV file containing the Youtube videos ids.

 optional arguments:
   -h, --help                             show this help message and exit --rcfile RCFILE                        Custom path to a minet configuration file.
   -o OUTPUT, --output OUTPUT             Path to the output file.
 By default, the results will be printed to stdout.
-  -k KEY, --key KEY           YouTube API Data dashboard API key.
+  -k KEY [KEY ...], --key KEY [KEY ...]
+YouTube API Data dashboard API key.
 Can also be configured in a .minetrc file as "youtube.key" or read from the MINET_YOUTUBE_KEY env variable.
   -s SELECT, --select SELECT             Columns of input CSV file to include in the output (separated by `,`).

 example: